JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 # Mitsubishi-Aircon-SmartThings
 Arduino sketch (.ino) and SmartThings device handler to control Mitsubishi air conditioners via Samsung SmartThings.

+# Attention: The SmartThings Classic integration part of this project will not be further developed as Samsung stopped the SmartTings Classic app.
+As most of my other own devices are not fully functioning in the new SmartThings app as well, I'm currently migrating all my sensors, etc. to Home Assistant.
+The ESP32 Arduino Sketch of this project will be further maintained and I will create a new project to integrate the ESP32 into Home Assistant.

 # What can you do with this project?
 This project is for Mitsubishi air conditioner owners which want to control their aircons via Samsung SmartThings.
 There are a lot of projects out there which use e.g. MQTT but I wanted just simply control my Mitsubishi air conditioners direct from my Samsung SmartThings Classic app.